-Note: If the subject site is not located within a centre identified in Table 3, a multiplier does not apply.
+Note: If the subject site is not located within a centre identified in Table 3 below, a multiplier does not apply.

-23 May 2015 Woollahra Development Control Plan 2015
+dd mmmmm yyy Woollahra Development Control Plan 2015

-9 Where variation to required parking is sought, a traffic and parking report is to be submitted with the development application.
+&lt;sup>9 Where variation to required parking is sought, a traffic and parking report is to be submitted with the development application.
 The requirements of the report are specified in the DA Guide.